-1.3 Rear flue pipe installation
+1.4 Rear flue pipe installation:

 - Insert a tee into the flue collar.

 The tee piece is used as cleaning access.

 - Lift appliance into position.

 Take care not to damage the hearth finish.

-- Level using adjustable bolts, see Diagram 1.
+- Level the appliance.

 - Connect tee to the chimney using flue pipe.

 - Secure with self tapping screw.

-- Seal the connecting joints with fire cement.
+- Seal the connecting joints.

-Do not use a 90° elbow to make this connection.
+Do not use a 90°elbow to make this connection.

-The Flue must be installed in accordance with manufacturers instructions.
+The flue must be installed in accordance with manufacturers instructions.